Introduction to sessions¶

 Sessions and reservations¶

 IBM Quantum Premium users can access both reservations and sessions on specific backends.
 Such users should plan ahead and decide whether to use a session or a reservation.
 You can use a session within a reservation.
 However, if you use a session within a reservation and some session jobs don’t finish during the reservation window, the remaining pending jobs might fail.
-If you use session inside a reservation we recommend that you set a realistic max_time value.
+If you use session inside a reservation, we suggest you set a realistic